 \subsection{Inference Serving Systems}

 Most existing inference serving systems, such as Tensorflow Serving~\cite{olston2017tensorflow} and Triton Inference Server~\cite{nvidiatriton}, are agnostic to DNN models.
-They serve as an abstraction above the underlying execution engine to queue the arriving jobs, dispatch jobs to available computing resources, and return the results to clients.
-Since accelerators like GPUs have massive amounts of parallel computing units, they typically batch jobs to increase hardware utilization and system throughput.
-With batching enabled, the input tensors from multiple jobs are concatenated together and fed into the model as a whole.
-The drawback of batching is higher memory overhead compared to single-job execution.
-Since the activation memory grows proportionally to model size, the large size of LLMs limits the maximum batch size of LLM inference.
+They serve as an abstraction above the underlying execution engine, which queues the arriving jobs, dispatches jobs to available computing resources, and returns the results to clients.
+To fully utilize the GPUs, they typically batch jobs together for parallel processing.
+With batching, the input tensors from multiple jobs are concatenated and fed into the model as a whole.
+Despite better utilization, the drawback of batching is higher memory overhead.
+The substantial size of LLMs and the huge intermediate state restricts the maximum batch size for LLM inference~\cite{vllm}.